 - Using an active voice for your messages

 - Personalizing the message with the reader’s name also helps (if you have their name)

 Here’s an example from DoSomething.org on using a casual and friendly tone in texts:

 2. Offer something of value in each message

-After a prospect signs up to your message list, your response has to offer something valuable.
+After a prospect signs up for your message list, your response has to offer something valuable.
 Over 41% of people opt-out of message lists because they don’t receive meaningful content.

 The following steps can help you retain subscribers and keep them hooked:

 - Firstly, understand why they opted-in.
-If they wanted to receive offers, send it to them.
+If they wanted to receive offers, send those messages to them.
 Don’t deviate from the content without asking them first (as we talk about in the next step).